Sahar-Sheikhi/Computer-Vision/README.md

-# Computer-Vision
+# Computer-Vision (LectureLabProjects)
-Projects related to computer vision and image processing (Projects done during the university course "VISION AND COGNITIVE SYSTEMS" PROF. LAMBERTO BALLAN)
+Projects related to computer vision and image processing (LectureLabProjects of the university course "VISION AND COGNITIVE SYSTEMS" )